albertovpd/set_up_conda-example/README.md

-# Install Miniconda in windows/linux.
+# Install Miniconda and wanted libraries in windows/linux.

 <details>
   <summary>Click to expand</summary>